- Employee Expense Reimbursements

 - The visitor provides vendor information, completes the Visitor's Expense Report form, attaches all original detailed receipts, and submits the information to the department.

 - The department determines if the visitor vendor information already exists in NUFinancials.
-Refer to NUFinancials training materials, Submit Request to Add/Update Vendor for details on looking up a vendor.
+Refer to NUFinancials Job Aid: Enter Request to Add or Modify a Vendor for details on looking up a vendor.

 - If the vendor is not in NUFinancials, the vendor information must be added.
 Scan receipts and/or the completed Visitor's Expense Report form to be attached to the vendor code request entered through the NUPortal.
-Refer to NUFinancials training materials, Submit Request to Add/Update Vendor for details on adding or modifying a vendor.
+Refer to NUFinancials Job Aid: Enter Request to Add or Modify a Vendor for details on adding or modifying a vendor.

 - The W-9 form is not required for reimbursements/refunds, unless the visitor will be reimbursed more than once.
 (The W-9 is required for individuals for payment of services, a speaker fee or an honorarium.)